jjesperlund/realtime-3D-flight-tracker/README.md

 # Real Time 3D Flight Tracker

-A 3D visualization that uses AirLab's Data API to fetch flight positions for all currently airborne passenger aircrafts.
-A simplified airplane 3D model is loaded for each aircraft and the flight positions are converted into spherical coordinates and mapped onto a sphere, that is the earth.
+A 3D visualization that uses AirLab's Data API to fetch flight positions and directions for all currently airborne passenger aircrafts.
+A simplified airplane 3D model is loaded for each aircraft and the flight positions in latitude, longitude and altitude are converted into spherical coordinates and mapped onto the earth.
+The airplanes are locally rotated according to each airplane's direction in the API response to align the airplane 3D model with the airplanes actual direction.

 ## Tools